Climbing Mount Olympus in Greece became a dream of mine after my next-door neighbor told me he had climbed Mount Olympus.

 You can walk from Prionia to Refuge A in the morning and then make your way from Refuge A to Refuge C in the afternoon.
 As an alternative, you could also depart Refuge A on the second day and make your way to Refuge C (Kakkalos), then attempt to summit straight after that on the same day.

 Route 3: Gortsia – Plateau of Muses – Louki – Mytikas (Advanced)

 - Day 1: Gortsia ⇒ Refuge C (Kakkalos Refuge – 2648m) or Apostolidis Refuge

 - Day 2: Refuge C or Apostolidis Refuge ⇒ Mytikas (highest peak)

-This hiking route is often considered the best option in regard to scenery.
+This hiking route is often considered the best option for great scenery.
 The added advantage is that you’ll wake up in the morning with a much shorter hike/climb required to make it to the top of Mytikas.

-If you’re wanting to go to Refuge C or Apostolidis Refuge, then I’d probably suggest this route, starting at Gortsia, because it’s the fastest and most scenic way to get there.
-Average hike time is around 6-7 hours.
+If you want to go to Refuge C or Apostolidis Refuge, I’d probably suggest this route, starting at Gortsia, because it’s the fastest and most scenic way to get there.
+The average hike time is around 6-7 hours.

 That’s why the first option is great for anyone not sure about attempting to reach the top of Mytikas.
-It leaves you with the pretty good option of walking to Skolio peak.
+It leaves you with the pretty good option of walking to Skolio’s peak.